LEAGUE7QC/LEAGUE7QC.github.io/docs/season/03/rules-format.md

 - If queue sniping fails 5 times consecutively, teams switch to custom lobby creation

 #### 7.1.4 Legal Gameplay Tactics
-- Any move or technique that is executable within the game's mechanics is considered a legal move
+- Any move or technique that is executable within the game's mechanics is considered a legal move, **except as defined in 7.1.5**
-    - This includes, but is not limited to: hero farming, bludger dribbling, backwards shots, hoop sitting and any other technique possible within the game
+    - This includes, but is not limited to: bludger dribbling, backwards shots, hoop sitting and any other technique possible within the game
 - Using any obvious bug or glitch (invisible player bug, two players on one character) to obtain an advantage is considered a technical issue.
 See the [Technical Issues section](#81-technical-issues-and-disconnections).
 Players who obtain an advantage gained by one of those bugs may face sanction.
-- Staff will not enforce limitations on how players utilize the game's built-in mechanics
+- Staff will not enforce limitations on how players utilize the game's built-in mechanics, **except as defined in 7.1.5**

+#### 7.1.5 Illegal Gameplay Tactics
+- "Hero Farming" set up by one's own team will be penalized.
+Keepers may only use the hero kick for the given hero after being scored on or when an opponent touches the quaffle.
+Reserving is still allowed, and the reserved kick can be used anytime, including after a pass from a teammate.
+- Violating this rule results in a progressive penalty beginning with 20 points with a 20-point increase per violation (i.e. 1st violation = 20 points, 2nd violation = 40 additional points for a total of 60 points deducted).

 ### 7.2 Match Protocols